-"What is the name of my job, please?"
-Asks career expert Svenja Hofert in a blog post.
+"What is my job called, please?" asks career expert Svenja Hofert in a blog post.
 It is about the fact that many people no longer work in their originally learned profession.
 That new professions are constantly developing and diversifying for which there is no training yet.
-And above all, they make one thing almost impossible: to create a suitable profile for these jobs.
+Above all, they make one thing almost impossible: to create a suitable profile for these jobs.
 Svenja Hofert has listed numerous examples for your thesis:

-Functional areas such as marketing, human resources, accounting dissolve, diversify or are flanked by new departments.
-All this makes it ... difficult to find something suitable from job markets.
-Does this mean project manager, project manager, project coordinator, consultant or even project engineer?
-All sorts of names can be used for one and the same activity ...
-Things get really difficult for jobs in the fourth sector, ie highly qualified positions requiring specialist knowledge.
-The same activities in the field of sustainability could be found under "Researcher", "Manager Sustainability", "Employee Sustainability" and "Expert Sustainability".
+Functional areas such as marketing, human resources, accounting are disintegrating, diversifying or being flanked by new departments.
+All of this makes it ... difficult to fish out something suitable from job markets.
+Does it mean project manager, project manager, project coordinator, consultant or even project engineer?
+All sorts of names can be used for one and the same job ...
+It gets really difficult with positions from the fourth sector, i.e. highly qualified positions that require specialist knowledge.
+The same activities in the area of sustainability could be found under “Research Associate”, “Manager Sustainability”, “Employee Sustainability” and “Expert Sustainability”.

 The matching problem

 However, this creates a very practical problem when looking for a job - for job seekers and HR professionals alike.
 After all, how can you find the right one from the large market of supply and demand if the right names are missing?
 And that especially in the Internet, where absolutely suitable search terms, i.e. matching, are important.

 Svenja Hofert has the following suggested solution: